Xhuk/BaroonVetGroom/replit.md

   - All slots now end at same pixel height for uniform appearance
   - Extended calendar card content to reach bottom where navigation ends for full-screen utilization
   - Applied same height extension logic to navigation component for consistent full-height layout
+- **Non-Scrollable App Layout**:
+  - App itself is not scrollable, only cards have scroll functionality
+  - Navigation positioned 32px above bottom ribbon (which is ~96px height)
+  - Calendar height calculated as calc(100vh - 240px) to account for header and ribbon spacing

 ### Performance Optimization & Radio Dial Time Indicator (August 2025) - COMPLETED
 - **Ultra-Lightweight Payloads**: Reduced API response from 146KB to ~5KB (95% reduction)